aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Struct `RotationCapabilityOfferProofChallengeV2`

-This struct stores the challenge message that should be signed by the source account, when the source account is delegating its rotation capability to the <code>recipient_address</code>.
-This V2 struct adds the <code>chain_id</code> and <code>source_address</code> to the challenge message, which prevents replaying the challenge message.
+This struct stores the challenge message that should be signed by the source account, when the source account<br/> is delegating its rotation capability to the <code>recipient_address</code>.<br/> This V2 struct adds the <code>chain_id</code> and <code>source_address</code> to the challenge message, which prevents replaying the challenge message.

 <pre><code>struct RotationCapabilityOfferProofChallengeV2 has drop<br/></code></pre>